-Leading the industry in Europe and beyond
+Leading the industry in Europe

 Germany’s chemical industry is a major presence both in Europe and globally, with an extremely well-prepared workforce, tremendous research resources, and an efficient and networked production landscape.